nilamdeka23/AirlineReservationSystem/README.md

      > It updates the number of available seats for the involved flight.
  11. Get a flight back as JSON
  ######
+     > This JSON is meant for consumption of APIs, and may not render well in browsers unless extensions/plugs are installed.
  12. Get a flight back as XML
  ######
+     > This XML is meant for consumption of APIs, and may not render well in browsers unless extensions/plugs are installed.
  13. Create or update a flight
  ######
      > This request creates/updates a new flight for the system.